Pumpkin Spice Waffles

 Start by combining the wet ingredients in a mixing bowl with a whisk.

 Then whisk the dry ingredients in another bowl.
 Add the wet to the dry and whisk until fully combined.
-A nice thing about gluten-free baking recipes is you don’t need to worry about over-mixing as you typically do with gluten-filled recipes.
+A nice thing about gluten-free baking recipes is you don’t need to worry about over-mixing as you typically do with regular baking recipes.

-Enjoy topped with salted butter, maple syrup and an extra sprinkle of cinnamon!
+Enjoy topped with salted butter, maple syrup and an extra sprinkle of pumpkin spice!

 Can I freeze these waffles for later?